golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/testing-golem-image.md

 ## Using the debugger

-With the debugger running we now have full access to our virtual machine!
+With the debugger running, we now have full access to our virtual machine!

 The debugger provides us with an interactive shell which, by default, uses `bash`(indicated by the name next to the prompt character).
 This means we can use regular command line tools, for example: